Docker Image Vulnerability Research

 - Quay.io[1] offers scanning as a standard feature on all accounts including free open source accounts.
 This also includes notifications to external services like Slack.

 - The Kubernetes community has started automating scans of all of the containers that are maintained by that community to ensure that they are patched and bumped to the latest versions.
-For example: https://github.com/kubernetes/kubernetes/pull/42933
+A recent example[2].

 The cool thing is that both of these systems utilize Clair Open Source Project as a way of gathering up data sources from all of the various distribution projects. https://github.com/coreos/clair

-This all leads to the reason we feel automated updates of distributed systems are so critical and why CoreOS continues to push forward these concepts in CoreOS Tectonic: https://coreos.com/tectonic
+This all leads to the reason we feel automated updates of distributed systems are so critical and why CoreOS continues to push forward these concepts in CoreOS Tectonic[4].

 reply